ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    The example below is based on a response observed in June 2020.
 The names have been altered to fall under documentation domains.
-It shows a case where none of the glue records present in the zone fit into the available space of the UDP respose, and TC=1 was not set.
+It shows a case where none of the glue records present in the zone fit into the available space of the UDP respose, and the TC flag was not set.
 While this example shows a referral with DNSSEC records [RFC4033], [RFC4034], [RFC4035], this behaviour has been seen with plain DNS responses as well.
 Some records have been truncated for display purposes.
-Note that at the time of this writing, the servers originally responsible for this example have been updated and now correctly set the TC=1 flag.
+Note that at the time of this writing, the servers originally responsible for this example have been updated and now correctly set the TC flag.

       % dig +norec +dnssec +bufsize=512 +ignore @ns.example.net \
              rh202ns2.355.foo.example